Visible Light Microscopy

 USB light Sources

-I used a ground-glass diffuser.
-Alternatively a square of white translucent plastic or thin white paper would do.
+I used some ground-glass as a light diffuser.
+Alternatively a square of white translucent plastic or thin white paper or tissue would do.
 Above this I added the bottom half of an old condenser comprising a diaphragm and a field lens.
 The illumination was bright and even.
-I added this light to my old Kyowa polarising microscope, in place of the original mirror.
+I added this light in place of the original mirror.
 The inside of this simple light is shown at right.

 An earlier and even simpler USB light is described in the Beginner's section above.
 This light is now used to provide transmitted illumination for an old Cook, Troughton and Simms M6100 Greenough stereoscopic microscope.
 This microscope is shown at right, along with a view of the sub-stage lighting.
 For incident lighting there are two LED lights costing $7 each, so the total cost of lighting is under $20.
 A steel plate, added to the mirror cradle, engages with the magnetic base of the lamp to hold it steady.
 The 18 mm diameter aperture-cap now has a polariser added.
 Two of the three objective pairs have small polarisers in front.
 This aperture-cap can be rotated for polarised or normal illumination.